-From time to time, with the approval of our Board of Directors, we may undertake programs to purchase shares of our common stock (each, a "Share Repurchase Program").
-During the second quarter of 2023, our Board of Directors increased the then-remaining authorization under our previously approved Share Repurchase Program to authorize purchases up to \$600 million and extended the term of this program to December 31, 2024.
-As of December 31, 2023, approximately \$439 million remained available for share repurchases under the Share Repurchase Program.
+From time to time, with the approval of our Board of Directors, we may undertake programs to purchase shares of our common stock (each, a "Share Repurchase Program" and collectively, the "Share Repurchase Programs").
+During the third quarter of 2021, our Board of Directors authorized us to purchase shares of our common stock under a Share Repurchase Program for an aggregate purchase price not to exceed \$250 million, prior to December 31, 2022.
+During the first quarter of 2022, our Board of Directors authorized the purchase of up to an additional \$300 million of our common stock under this program, and extended the term of this program to March 31, 2023.
+During the third quarter of 2022, our Board of Directors authorized the purchase of up to an additional \$500 million of our common stock under this program, and extended the term of this program to June 30, 2023.
+As of December 31, 2022, approximately \$270 million remained available for share repurchases under the Share Repurchase Program.